 You can paint over wood paneling with beautiful results, resulting in a farmhouse or cozy beachy cottage style.

 Old brick can be beautiful or hideous.
 If you have an ugly brick fireplace or wall, you can often improve the appearance with a coat of paint.

 Painting a massive, ugly brick fireplace white or another neutral color can downplay its size and prominence.

 Better yet, painting it in the same neutral paint colors as the adjoining walls will magically make the fireplace appear to recede in importance.

 Curb appeal is that first impression you get as you approach a house from the street.

 It includes the home exterior and all of its elements, the landscape, the front, side and back yards, the driveway, the walkway leading up to the front door and even the street in front of the house.

 Your curb appeal must be so good that buyers can't wait to get inside!

 An attractive home design and landscaped yard can add thousands to the value of your house and help it sell faster and for more money.

-Save bold bright paint colors for the front door.
-Look at the houses in your neighborhood and choose paint colors that fit in well.
-In Real Estate terms, this is called the principle of conformity, which means that the highest value is created when a property is in harmony with its surroundings.
+Look at the houses in your neighborhood and choose paint colors that fit in.
+In Real Estate terms, this is called the "principle of conformity", which means that the highest value is created when a property is in harmony with its surroundings.